 In spite of being still in relatively early stages od development by the time of project’s cancellation, Black Isle Studios had already managed to establish a recognizable yet unique artstyle that brought the original “retro-futurism meets Mad Max” post-apocalyptic style of Fallout and Fallout 2 into fully three-dimensional environments.
 Project Van Buren aims to recapture and preserve this visual presentation to the pettiest detail, staying true with the intended course of its original makers.

 Reviving nearly 20 years old product inevitably brings up a lot of questions in terms of its technical implementation in modern age.
 We’ve been changing and shaping both tech and art to finally achieve perfect blend between old-school visuals and modern-day standards in computer graphics.
-We made sure the original geometry created by Black Isle Studios artists and precomputed static lighting combined with AI-enhanced textures, modern shading and realtime dynamic lighting does not harm the original aesthetics, while it makes it more visually acceptable for modern gamers.
+Using several technological enhancements such as precomputed static lighting, AI-enhanced textures, modern shading techniques and additional realtime dynamic lighting, we made sure the original aesthetics is not harmed in any way, while we hope the enhancements to bring more visually acceptable experience for modern gamers.

 Despite being unfinished, the production of Van Buren was foregone by an extensive pre-production process and thus most of the design had already been born before its actual implementation.
 In 2007, over 700 pages of the location design documents were leaked so the fans could finally get a general picture of the game’s story and narrative.
 We did not stop there, however.
 We established scarce yet very valuable contact with some of the original designers to help us fill up and resolve conflicting and/or missing information to be able to implement the game as close to the original intent as possible.